Edirom/Edirom-Online/docs/data-creation-workflow.md

       - alternatively press the “play-Button" after opening the file build.xml in oXygen
     - the directory /dist with a .xar file will be generated, that contains the build of your data package
     - put your newly built .xar file into the eXist package manager
-    - reload edirom-online and see changes
+    - reload Edirom-Online and see changes
 3. VS Code with exist-db plugin
     - install Visual Studio Code and within this editor the extension "existdb-vscode"
     - assuming you use the [Edition Example](https://github.com/Edirom/EditionExample/blob/develop/.existdb.json.sample) as a blueprint, make the following modifications to the file .existdb.json.sample; if not, add this file to your data package